dmitriys566/dfl/README.md

-This is Digital Fortran Library (DFL) written by Dmitriy Samosvat This library contains various number of special functions and other routines, which i need in my work.
+This is Digital Fortran Library (DFL) written by Dmitriy Samosvat.
+This library contains various number of special functions and other routines, which i need in my work.
 I decided to make this library public.